MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 There are cases where one would like to do something when the file is opened, in that case, the `*file`-pointer could be modified, for example by editing the `void *private_data`-field to add some data that will follow the file through its coming operations.
-Read some more about the [file structure here](https://www.oreilly.com/library/view/linux-device-drivers/0596000081/ch03s04.html), or check out its definition [here](https://github.com/Rust-for-Linux/linux/blob/e31f0a57ae1ab2f6e17adb8e602bc120ad722232/include/linux/fs.h#L992).
+Read more about the [file structure here](https://www.oreilly.com/library/view/linux-device-drivers/0596000081/ch03s04.html), or check out its definition [here](https://github.com/Rust-for-Linux/linux/blob/e31f0a57ae1ab2f6e17adb8e602bc120ad722232/include/linux/fs.h#L992).
 ---